Epic Tough Love – Bell v. Igal Feibush

 Let the Posturing Begin

 I’ve been doing this since 1987, and the mental machinations of some attorneys are still a mystery to me.
 For crying out loud, Igal took $220,000 from his aunt, and didn’t pay it back.
 Did you think you would win?
-Was it your plan to prevail, and then gather around the Thanksgiving bird with your client to give thanks about how you were able to stick it to ol’ Auntie?
+Was it your plan to prevail, and then gather around the Thanksgiving bird with Igal to give thanks about how you were able to stick it to ol’ Auntie?

 I get that that it doesn’t look good that I took your client to the woodshed (you no doubt told him that my theories were crazy and not to worry about them), but now is the time for a little contrition.
+Let’s get this thing over with.
+My client gave your client $220,000, but now has a judgment in excess of $700,000.
 Let’s pick a number in the middle.
 Less than the judgment, but more than what Igal took from his Aunt.
 Enough to punish him a little.